The Pinnacle@Duxton

 The Pinnacle@Duxton is a 50-storey residential development in Singapore's city centre, next to the business district.
 All seven connected towers are collectively the world's tallest public residential buildings, and featuring the two longest sky gardens ever built on skyscrapers, at 500m each.

 Unique amongst Housing and Development Board (HDB) projects, it is the design winner of a worldwide competition which attracted 227 entries from 32 countries.
 Residences are designated as special types, S1 and S2, having altogether 35 different unit variations – with dissimilar combinations of features such as extended bays, balconies, bay windows and planter areas.

 In addition, a viewing gallery on the 52nd storey provides for special events and VIP state visitors.
 On 8 August 2010, Prime Minister Lee Hsien Loong delivered his annual National Day message from the gallery.
 Owing to the sky gardens' popularity as an elevated viewing location for National Day firework displays on 9 August, entry for the day may be publicly balloted.

 Pinnacle@Duxton was conferred the 2010 Best Tall Building (Asia and Australasia) award by the Council on Tall Buildings and Urban Habitat, as well as the 2011 Urban Land Institute's Global Awards for Excellence.
-The development has been featured in numerous local and foreign documentaries, including Discovery Channel's "How we invented the World: Skyscrapers".

-The tower block has been used for training by tower block runners such as 64-year-old Yim Pui Fun from Singapore who can run up the whole tower in 6 minutes and 34 seconds.